shmidtelson/wp-post-rating/readme.txt

 3. Settings page

 == Changelog ==
+= 1.0.3.1 =
-= 1.0.3 =
+* Fixes with loader and display data.
+Correct SEO schema = 1.0.3 =
 * Fix username in widget
 * Fix date in widget for multilang sites